Configuration of data layouts

 where \(\text{x} = \text{o}\) (resp. \(\text{x} = \text{i}\)) for forward (resp. backward) DFT(s).

 As a consequence, configuring descriptor objects using these deprecated configuration parameters makes their configuration direction-dependent when different stride values are used in forward and backward domains.
-Since the intended compute direction is unknown to the descriptor object when committing it, every direction that results in a consistent data layout in forward and backward domains must be supported by successfully committed descriptor objects.
+Since the intended compute direction is unknown to the object when committing it, every direction that results in a consistent data layout in forward and backward domains must be supported by successfully-committed descriptor objects.

 Note